 A part of this care for the community is also care for the environment.
 Everyone recycles, and neighborhoods will report you if you don’t, so I’ve heard.

 Not only is it popular to take more eco-friendly forms of transportation, such as biking and public transport, locals are very much informed about the dangers of climate change while working to reduce carbon emissions (like the Geneva airport).
 Recently, Switzerland as a whole voted to move towards a circular economy strategy, which would reduce the country’s ecological footprint by 2/3rds.

 How to see Geneva on a budget:

 With Switzerland being one of the most expensive cities in Europe, and Geneva itself one of the most expensive in the world, many travelers skip it entirely.
-However, I found with a little strategy and research, Geneva was significantly less expensive than visiting other cities such as London or Brussels.
+However, I found with a little strategy and research, doing Geneva on a budget is definitely doable.
+It was significantly less expensive than visiting other cities such as London or Brussels.

 Please note that Geneva uses the Swiss Franc, and not the Euro.
 The Franc is about 1 USD.
 Here’s how I spent less that 500 Francs in one week, excluding accommodation.

 I was lucky enough to stay with my friend who lives in Geneva, so this was a huge budget saver.
 Though I’ve never couch surfer myself, I’ve heard great things about couch surfing in Geneva from other travelers and travel bloggers.